8qfx1ai5/practice-rust_intro/README.md

-# practice-rust_intro
+# My learning steps in mastering Rust language

-Bunch of snippets and exercises with the language rust
+Bunch of snippets and exercises with the language rust.